dominiccw/tent/README.md

 - A `rollback` command to rollback to the last (or a given) nomad version.
 - Ability to automatically rollback all defined deployments on a single deployment failure.
+- Enable generation of a nomad file.
+- Allow configuration of max concurrent jobs in yaml config file.